 Battling Chinese Government Causing Drop in Scrap Metal Prices

 We believe that this is just the tip of the iceberg and can see the prices dropping even further than what they are at present.
-Unfortunately it all goes back to the age old saying "what goes up, must come down".
-With that said once the dust settles we do anticipate for the prices to increase again at some point.
+Unfortunately, it all goes back to the age-old saying "what goes up, must come down".
+With that said once the dust settles, we do anticipate the prices to increase again at some point.

 To Read the Australian Financial Review article click hear.